bercivarga/website/index.md

         ### Master's Degree in Media & Business
         #### @ Erasmus University Rotterdam | *2020 - 2021*
-        > With a focus on entrepeneurship and new media technologies, I closed my academic carreer by obtaining my master's at EUR.
+        > With a focus on entrepreneurship and new media technologies, I closed my academic career by obtaining my master's at EUR.

         ### Bachelor's Degree in International Communication and Media
         #### @ Erasmus University Rotterdam | *2017 - 2020*
-        > Throughout my bachelor I specialised in new media technologies and business and finished with a thesis on the implications of digital storytelling in video advertisements of SMEs.
+        > Throughout my bachelor I specialized in new media technologies and business, and finished with a thesis on the implications of digital storytelling in video advertisements of SMEs.

         ### One year of International Business Administration
         #### @ Rotterdam School of Management | *2016 - 2017*